 With its extensive range of products spanning various categories, including Japanese-inspired home décor, stationery, food and more, the store has “become synonymous with accessible and innovative offerings.”

 The store’s motto is: “We hold to the idea of the everyday low price providing infinite power to improve people’s lives.
 We want to improve people’s lives through the exciting discovery of our high-quality, innovative products.”
-Sounds great to us!
+Sounds good to bargain hunters everywhere!

-As of now, there are two locations in Colorado:
+As of now, there are three locations in Colorado:

 Photo: Mile High On The Cheap